ViaCyte FAQ (frequently asked questions)

 There are T1D patients who, despite their best diligence with insulin and other pharmaceutical approaches, are at constant risk of severe hypoglycemic episodes (SHEs), which can lead to hospitalization and even death.
-Approximately 10-15% of people with T1D may have a combination of impaired awareness of hypoglycemia (IAH; characterized by a reduced or absent ability to detect the symptoms commonly associated with low blood sugars), extreme glycemic lability (also commonly referred to as “brittle diabetes”), and/or an unacceptable incidence of SHEs.
+Approximately 10-15% of people with T1D may have a combination of hypoglycemia unawareness (HU; characterized by a reduced or absent ability to detect the symptoms commonly associated with low blood sugars), extreme glycemic lability (also commonly referred to as “brittle diabetes”), and/or an unacceptable incidence of SHEs.
 For these T1D patients, PEC-Direct could represent a functional cure.
-While the requirement to take immune suppressive medications with PEC-Direct introduces some risk, it is expected that for these T1D patients, the benefit of a functional cure will far outweigh the potential risk.
+While the requirement to take immune suppressive medications with PEC-Direct introduces some risk, it is expected that for these T1D patients, the benefit of a functional cure will outweigh the potential risk.

 Much product development work remains before PEC-Direct will be commercially available as a T1D treatment.
-However, a great deal of pre-clinical work is complete, and ViaCyte is initiating clinical testing of PEC-Direct in 2017.
-Although there are numerous factors to consider, it is possible that the PEC-Direct product for high-risk T1D patients could reach the market before the PEC-Encap product candidate.
+ViaCyte has completed the critical IND-enabling activities for the PEC-Direct product candidate, including GLP safety evaluation in animals.
+The PEC-Direct IND and CTA, regulatory submissions required to allow clinical trials to proceed, in the US and Canada respectively, were accepted by the FDA and Health Canada in May 2017.
+The clinical investigation of PEC-Direct is now underway.
+Although there are numerous factors to consider, if proven safe and effective in patients, it is possible that the PEC-Direct product for high-risk T1D patients could reach the market before the PEC-Encap product candidate.

 The PEC-Encap, also known as VC-01, product candidate is a combination of two platform technologies: